3 Measures to Define Early Progress and Avoid Temptation

 If your results are not converging on a large market opportunity where you can have the impact you want then face facts and course correct.

-A degree off course becomes a mile fast in a startup.
+A degree off course becomes a mile quickly in a startup.

 Corners are tough places to course correct!